Zaheer Farooqui: Political career

-Welfare Works
+Welfare works

 The Nagar Panchayat, under the supervision of Zaheer Farooqui, has come up with an advanced and ‘women only’ gym worth Rs 25 Lakh.
 Inaugurated on 20 October 2019, the Chairman Farooqui dedicated this gym as a ‘Diwali gift to womenfolk’ of Purkazi.
 It aims at boosting the fitness of women and has been built with the help of funds released by the union government.
 On the suggestion of BKU leader Rakesh Tikait, the Nagar Panchayat chairman invited the oldest woman of Purkazi, Rajbala, an octogenarian to inaugurate the gym.

-Among other developments in the Purkazi town of Muzaffarnagar, Farooqui had installed 40 CCTV cameras in the entry and exit points of the Utar Pradesh-Uttarakhand border, which are instrumental in making the place crime free.
+Among other developments in the Purkazi town of Muzaffarnagar, Farooqui had installed 40 CCTV cameras in the entry and exit points of the Uttar Pradesh-Uttarakhand border, which are instrumental in making the place crime free.
 His effort has helped to curb the incidents of cattle, bike and other thefts.
 He also proposed the idea of 'Pink toilet' for females in the market and introduced the sanitary pad dispenser.

 The endeavors of Zaheer Farooqui in spreading the awareness about sacrifices made during the uprising of 1857 are also commendable.
 Due to his initiative, the Nagar Panchayat has also started hoisting the tricolor inside the Suliwala Bagh on 26 January and 15 August.

+Shaheed Diwas

+Zaheer Farooqui has been regular in observing Shaheed Diwas every year on March 23.
+His motive is to remember the contributions of the valiant Indian revolutionaries Bhagat Singh, Shivaram Rajguru, and Sukhdev Thapar in India's struggle for freedom.
+On this day in 1931 the British colonial government executed them for their involvement in the Lahore Conspiracy Case.

-The Cannon Episode
+The cannon episode

 Zaheer Farooqui is the only person in independent India to get a case registered against him on the charge of capturing a cannon.

 The incident took place in the Hari Nagar village of the Purkazi area in Muzaffar Nagar, UP.
 The digging ordered by Purkazi Chairman took place on the complaint of a local resident who claimed his farm field contained artillery of the times of the British Empire.
-Evidently, a rusty cannon was unearthed on Jan 20, 2020, which the localites believed to be one of the remains of the 1857 war of independence.
+Evidently, a rusty cannon was unearthed on Jan 20, 2020, which the locals believed to be remains of the 1857 war of independence.

 Briefing the media, Chairman Zaheer Farooqui said that the freedom fighters in Purkazi ambushed the British troops bravely in the Indian Rebellion of 1857.
 During the war, the Indians snatched the arms and ammunition from the British soldiers.
 They buried the consignment later on in the Purkazi area.
 The recovered cannon which is about 9 ft. long and weighed more than 40 quintal, is the reminiscent of the same era.